ricardo-bion/ggradar/README.md

 ggradar
 ================

-`ggradar` allows you to build radar charts with ggplot2.
+`ggradar` allows you to build radar charts (aka spider charts) with ggplot2.
 This package is based on [Paul Williamson’s](http://rstudio-pubs-static.s3.amazonaws.com/5795_e6e6411731bb4f1b9cc7eb49499c2082.html) code, with new aesthetics and compatibility with ggplot2 2.0.